Zeyad97/TopDownShooter-PyGame/README.md

 ## 🕹️ Gameplay
 You control a lone fighter armed with a massive gun in a dark, monster-filled arena.
-Enemies spawn in waves — dodge, shoot, survive.
+Enemies spawn in waves — shoot, survive.

 ---